I started the 3 Week Yoga Retreat because I was always interested in yoga, but I never was consistent with it.

 - Sunday’s are a short class to work closer to your goals.

 How much does the 3 Week Yoga Retreat cost?

 You can get it for $99 here or stream it on Beachbody on Demand.

 With Beachbody On Demand, you can stream several different workouts, as well as, the 3 Week Yoga Retreat too!

-Right now they offer a 30-day free trial too!
-So you could start with the free trial here, or if you know you’re ready to commit it’s very affordable to get an All Access Pass to stream EVERY Beachbody workout ever made (21 Day Fix, PiYo, P90x3, Insanity, etc) for a year.
-You can check out the All Access Pass’ pricing here.
+Right now they offer a free trial too!
+So you could start with the free trial here, or if you know you’re ready to commit it’s very affordable to stream a ton of workouts (including the 21 Day Fix, PiYo, P90x3, Insanity, etc) for a year.
+You can check out the Beachbody on Demand pricing here.